How to Handle Emotional Blackmail in a Relationship

 Nothing will change unless you make some changes.
 The way they are is working for them; otherwise, they wouldn’t be choosing to do so.

 A blackmailer has most likely learned, early on, to get their needs satisfied only by these means.
-If they are willing, they can learn to take accountability, communicate better, care about both yours and their needs simultaneously.
+If they are willing, they can learn to take accountability, communicate better, and care about your and their needs simultaneously.

 However, if they don’t want to change, you need to ask yourself if this is the kind of relationship you want to stay in.